-Diverse experiences have shaped my bi-cultural awareness and broad understanding of the difficulties and possibilities of being a woman in Afghanistan and the Middle East.
+My deep commitment to human rights and diverse experiences have shaped my bi-cultural awareness and broad understanding of the difficulties and possibilities of being a woman in Afghanistan and the Middle East.
 Read more

 The purpose of this site is to expand my networking efforts.
-I welcome both your invitations to share my knowledge through articles or presentations, internships, employment or other collaborations. (email@example.com)
+I welcome both your invitations to share my knowledge through articles or presentations, employment or other collaborations. (firstname.lastname@example.org)

-I have held many jobs in Afghanistan, among them, media reporter, community activist, and my current position as a women’s rights liaison between international donor agencies and the Afghan Ministry of Women’s Affairs.
+I have held many jobs in Afghanistan, among them, media reporter, community activist, and my last position as a women’s rights liaison between international donor agencies and the Afghan Ministry of Women’s Affairs.
 My U.S. positions have included speaker and trainer on women’s rights in Afghanistan and the Middle East, and Persian culture and language specialist.
 See more …

 I am always interested in participating in diverse venues where I can share my experiences in an effort to educate people about Afghan women and gender issues in the Middle East.
 Click here for my most notable presentations and panel participations.